rkalis/truffle-plugin-verify/README.md

 ### Usage with unsupported chains

-In cases where the platform you want to use supports an Etherscan compatible API but is not listed above, you may manually specify the `apiUrl` and `explorerUrl` (optional) for the platform.
+In cases where the platform you want to use supports an Etherscan-compatible API but is not listed above, you may manually specify the `apiUrl` and `explorerUrl` (optional) for the platform.
 To use this feature, please add the relevant settings to your truffle-config under `networks.<name of your network>.verify`.

 ```js
 module.exports = {